• Skip to primary navigation

 When you're ready to bake the Hershey kiss cookies, preheat the oven to 375 degrees F and line 2 baking sheets with parchment paper (or silicone baking mats) and set aside.

-Put ¼ cup sugar in a small bowl, set aside.
+Put ¼ cup sugar or sprinkles in a small bowl, set aside.

-Use a 1 ½ TBS cookie scoop to measure out the dough and then roll it into balls.
+Use a 1 ½ tablespoon cookie scoop to measure out the dough and then roll it into balls.

 Roll each ball of dough in the sugar or sprinkles until evenly coated, then place them on prepared cookie sheets evenly spaced, with at least 1 ½” between the cookies.